Home / Attack on the Iron Coast / Andrew Keir

 - Possible

 In the summer of 1942, on the bridge of a ship running the English Channel toward occupied France, a bearded Royal Navy captain raises his binoculars and watches the coast come up.
-That is the scene "Attack on the Iron Coast" (1968) gives us, and it is where we meet Andrew Keir as Captain Owen Franklin, the officer commanding the vessel that carries a commando force across to the German-held shore.
-The film, produced for the Mirisch Company, is a fictionalized retelling of Operation Chariot, the real raid of 28 March 1942 in which the British rammed an explosive-laden former American destroyer into the great dry dock at Saint-Nazaire to deny it to the German battleship Tirpitz.
-Keir, the Scottish character actor better known from Hammer's "Dracula: Prince of Darkness" and "Quatermass and the Pit," plays the steady naval professional opposite Lloyd Bridges as the American commander leading the assault.
+That is where Attack on the Iron Coast (1968) introduces Andrew Keir as Captain Owen Franklin, commanding the vessel that carries a commando force to the German-held shore.
+The film, a fictionalized retelling of Operation Chariot, restages the real raid of 28 March 1942, when the British rammed an explosive-laden former American destroyer into the great dry dock at Saint-Nazaire to deny it to the battleship Tirpitz.
+Keir, the Scottish actor better known from Hammer's Dracula: Prince of Darkness and Quatermass and the Pit, plays the steady naval professional opposite Lloyd Bridges as the American leading the assault.

 Evidence